based on this script

 The basic methodology goes like this :

-1) import an audio file to audacity, import a photograph underneath that file (to get an idea of size (for when you import it to Photoshop as we need to know the size i.e. width and height) save it as a raw file (ie uncompressed with .raw extension)
+1) import an audio file to audacity, import a photograph underneath that file (to get an idea of size (for when you import it to Photoshop as we need to know the size i.e. width and height), delete the photo track before saving save it as a raw file (ie uncompressed with .raw extension)

 2) open that raw file in Photoshop (as photoshop supports raw import) with dimensions close to dimensions found during step 1